stevenelson35/stevenelson35.github.io/_posts/2024-04-06-bounce-bounce-splash.md

 ![Camilla Jumping in Pool]({{ site.pics_url }}20240407_102756.jpg)

-After the party Camilla had some time to play in the bounce house before they can to pick it up.
+After the party Camilla had some time to play in the bounce house before they came to pack it up.

 ![Camilla After Party]({{ site.pics_url }}20240406_173012.jpg)